JuliettKhar/vue-photo-capture/README.md

   aspectRatio: {ideal: 1.7777777778},
 }
 ```
-- `capturePhoto(videoElement?: HTMLVideoElement)`: void: Captures a photo from the provided video element and stores it as a Blob in screenshotVideoBlob.
+- `capturePhoto(videoElement: HTMLVideoElement)`: void: Captures a photo from the provided video element and stores it as a Blob in screenshotVideoBlob.

 #### Example with Custom Options
 ```vue